-The Academic Regulations apply in all cases except where specific professional body requirements, including different levels of award cannot be accommodated.
+The Academic Regulations apply in all cases except where specific Professional, Statutory and Regluatory Bodies' requirements, including different levels of award cannot be accommodated.
 In such cases variant regulations must be agreed by the Academic Board.
 Academic Board is responsible for approving all regulatory amendments, additions and variations.
 Variations to the regulations must be published as part of the approved programme specification.